Paradise Found: Islands Off Queensland You Won’t Believe Exist

 Calling the Whitsundays home, Hamilton Island has long been a dream holiday destination for many Australians.
 The perfect holiday destination for loved-up couples, best gal pals, or families, there’s so much to keep you entertained on the Island, we’ll wager you’ll never want to leave!

-Sailing enthusiasts will love to visit during Race Week, where spectators and yachties gather to celebrate Australia’s largest offshore keelboat regatta during August.
+Sailing enthusiasts will love a visit during Race Week, where spectators and yachties gather to celebrate Australia’s largest offshore keelboat regatta during August.
 If you’d rather be amongst the action, there are plenty of water sports vendors that await you.
-Snorkel, dive, jet ski or catamaran – just pick your pace and leave the rest to Hammo.
+Snorkel, dive, jet ski or catamaran — just pick your pace and leave the rest to Hammo.

 All of this adventure is bound to leave you with an appetite, and the Island has this covered, too.
 Whether it’s sunset drinks and charcuterie at One Tree Hill, or tasty Asian-fusion eats at Coca Chu, quality eats are easy to find.
+Looking for an ultra-memorable, luxurious fine dining experience? qualia Resort’s Pebble Beach degustation pairs exceptional local produce with an expertly curated wine list.

 Lady Elliott Island